Meet Some Australian Families Giving Their Children Medicinal Cannabis

 But he’s off the seeds now?

 He’s off the hemp seeds now because he’s in remission.
-Epilepsy comes in cycles, and we just have to hope that next time tincture will have been legalised.
+Epilepsy comes in cycles, and we just have to hope that next time tincture will have been legalized.

 Follow Julian on Twitter.